banjtheman/TopicBlob/README.md

 ====================================

 `TopicBlob` is a Python 3 library for processing textual data.
-It provides a simple API for diving into common natural language processing (NLP) taks around topic modeling such as finding similar documents and provide a list of topics givne input text.
+It provides a simple API for diving into common natural language processing (NLP) tasks around topic modeling such as finding similar documents and provide a list of topics given input text.

 Here is a live demo of TopicBlob working on wikipedia pages